-Each home will have private areas which cannot be accessed by others within the freehold
+- Each home will have private areas which cannot be accessed by others within the freehold title

-Why do I need a special mortgage for a multi-unit freehold block?
+Why do I need a special mortgage for multi-unit freehold blocks?

-It’s always worth chatting with our advisors before making any decisions, because mortgages on multi-unit freehold blocks work a little differently to those designed for standard Buy to Let arrangements, or even Houses in Multiple Occupation (HMOs).
+It’s always worth chatting with our mortgage broker before making any decisions because mortgages on multi-unit freehold blocks work a little differently than those designed for standard Buy-to-Let arrangements or even Houses in Multiple Occupation (HMOs).

-Taking out a specialty mortgage for your multi-unit freehold block will allow you to manage the mortgage as one, rather than having each home under a separate mortgage and wasting your time and potentially your money on maintaining each of them individually.
+Taking out a speciality mortgage for your multi-unit properties will allow you to manage the mortgage as one, rather than having each home under a separate mortgage and wasting your time and potentially your money on maintaining each of them individually.
 This kind of agreement will remove a lot of the complexities of managing multiple Buy to Let mortgages whilst trying to keep on top of changing terms and tenancy agreements.